sdesalas/Arduino-Queue.h/README.md

 ## Why?

 Because I need one, and I need it to be generic.
-I dabble with arduino [robotics](https://github.com/sdesalas/robotics) a bit and this is the cornerstone for leveraging the full power out of the microcontroller [loop](https://www.arduino.cc/en/reference/loop).
+I dabble with arduino [robotics](https://github.com/sdesalas/robotics) a bit and this is the cornerstone for getting the most out of the microcontroller [loop](https://www.arduino.cc/en/reference/loop) - ie dont delay, just stick stuff in a queue and process it when you can.

 ## Constructor